Scylla: Translating an Applicative Subset of C to Safe Rust: Generating Safe Rust Code

-\paragraph{Split Trees.} We show on the right, above, the Rust code that our translation generates; we use it to illustrate our translation by example; then explain the general principle.
+Our compilation algorithm is described in \fref{algo}; we use \fref{splitcode} as a supporting example to illustrate how it works.
 When translating C's pointer arithmetic to Rust, several difficulties arise.
 First, because we do not have length information coming from the C side, we need to assume that the chunks are not intended to be overlapping -- if they were, this code would simply be impossible to type-check, and the programmer would have to rewrite their C code to make the intent more apparent, keeping in line with our semi-active approach to translating C to Rust.
 Second, the translation needs to be predictable and understandable by the user, so that translation failures can easily be matched with the location in the original C code that needs to be rewritten.
 For those reasons, we want to avoid backtracking in our translation, and perform the translation in a forward fashion.
 This means that we need a data structure that keeps the history of the calls to \li{split_at}, for instance to know at line 5 that C index 8 lives in \li{c_l}, and at line 6 that C index 24 lives in \li{c_r}, at Rust index $24-16=8$.
 This data structure also must be attached to every program point, so as to translate an access through a C pointer into an access (possibly with an offset computation) through a Rust slice.
 For instance, \li{a[0]} would translate into \li{a_r[0]} after line 3, but into \li{c_l[0]} after line 4, and so on.

 We solve these challenges with a data structure called a split tree, synthesized during our translation: each C pointer maps to a (possibly singleton) split tree, which evolves in a flow-dependent fashion.
 We present the split trees corresponding to \li{abcd} at different points of our translation in Figure~\ref{fig:splittree}; the split tree initially only contains the root \li{abcd}.